snowdrop/snowdrop-cloud-devex/README.md

   oc rsh $(oc get pod -l app=my-spring-boot -o name) ls -l /deployments
   ```

 ## Clean up

   ```bash
   sb clean
   ```

+## More examples

+Additional use cases are deveoped under the `examples` directory

 # Technical ideas

-The following chapter describes how we have technically implemented such user stories:
+The technically consideration that we have investigated to implement the user stories are described hereafter :

-- pod of the application/component (created by odo) defined with a :
+- pod of the application designed with a :
   - initContainer : supervisord [1] where different commands are registered from ENV vars.
 E.g. start/stop the java runtime, debug or compile (= maven), ...
   - container : created using Java S2I image
-  - shared volume
+  - shared volume mounted to by example keep maven .m2 repository
 - commands can be executed remotely to trigger and action within the developer's pod -> supervisord ctl start|stop program1,....,programN
 - OpenShift Template -> converted into individual yaml files (= builder concept) and containing "{{.key}} to be processed by the go template engine
 - Developer's user preferences are stored into a MANIFEST yaml (as Cloudfoundry proposes too) which is parsed at bootstrap to create an "Application" struct object used next to process the template and replace the keys with their values